 When treating failed back surgery syndrome, the usual approach is to address the underlying issue, which could also alleviate any related symptoms.
-Sometimes, this can be done through conservative means, such as TENS therapy (transcutaneous electric nerve stimulation), physical therapy, stretches, exercises, and hot and cold compresses.
+Sometimes, this can be done through conservative means, such as TENS therapy (transcutaneous electric nerve stimulation), physical therapy, stretches, low-impact exercises and hot and cold compresses.

 In other cases, additional surgery may be advised.
 Although the previous surgery was likely a disappointment for the patient, a minimally invasive surgery at Laser Spine Institute can help alleviate the effects of failed back surgery syndrome.
 Our minimally invasive procedures include a small incision that does not alter the muscles or ligaments near the spine, thereby providing a safer and effective alternative to traditional open spine surgery.^